Caring for Your Senior Services Needs

 People are living longer today than ever before.
 Many seniors live active, healthy and independent lives.
 Taking steps to maintain your health, such as eating a balanced diet, keeping your mind and body active and getting regular check-ups, can help you live a happier, healthier life.

-Northwestern Medicine Geriatrics provides consultation and comprehensive interdisciplinary services for the physical, emotional and social well-being of healthy and frail elderly patients with complex medical and psychosocial problems, including dementia, incontinence, mobility disorders, Alzheimer's disease, memory impairment, weight loss and depression.
-Osteoporosis evaluations are also performed.
+Northwestern Medicine Geriatrics provides consultation and comprehensive interdisciplinary services for the physical, emotional and social well-being of healthy and frail elderly patients.
+These patients may have complex medical and psychosocial problems, including dementia, incontinence, mobility disorders, Alzheimer's disease, memory impairment, weight loss and depression.
+Our team also performs osteoporosis evaluations.

 Northwestern Medicine offers a wide range of resources to help you stay healthy and happy during your senior years.
 You will find the services you need to: